-During review of the Application, it was proposed by the Forest Practices Board promoting regional recreation plans that the proposed Transmission Line corridor could be used to increase recreational access to the area; however, this would cause additional disturbance to southern mountain caribou habitat, and this suggestion was not examined further through this environmental assessment.
+During review of the Application, it was proposed by the Forest Practices Board promoting regional recreation plans that the proposed Transmission Line corridor could be used to increase recreational access to the area; however, this would cause additional disturbance to southern mountain caribou habitat, and this suggestion was not examined further through this Environmental Assessment.

-The EAO has considered the potential for Cariboo Gold to affect the objectives of the CCLUP, the Quesnel SRMP, and the District of Wells Official Community Plan.
-Cariboo Gold is not expected to have an adverse effect to the overall objectives of these land use plans.
+The EAO has considered the potential for Cariboo Gold to affect the objectives of the CCLUP, the Quesnel SRMP, and the District of Wells' current Official Community Plan.
+However, the draft updated District of Wells Official Community Plan does not currently support the location of the Mine Site Complex as proposed.
+Cariboo Gold is not expected to have an adverse effect to the overall objectives of these land use plans as currently ratified.